dappjumper/simple-plainjs-apicaller-promises/README.md

 Simple function for doing POST and GET requests using promises with plain Javascript

 ## Usage
-- Simply include the script (remove the example call)
+- Simply include the script and make sure the function is visible to your code.
 - Use like any other promise
 ```
   api(urlToCall, JSONObject)